Digital Product Passports

 Digital Product Passport timeline

-• 2027: DPPs become mandatory for priority sectors including textiles, batteries and electronics.
+• 2027: DPPs become mandatory for priority sectors.
+These sectors will be among the first regulated: Textiles industry, batteries industry, and the electronics industry.

-• 2030: Expansion to 30+ product groups.
-DPPs become a standard condition for placing products on the EU market.
+• 2030: Broader rollout across 30+ product groups.
+Along with an increasing enforcement and alignment across European Union Member States.
+DPP will also become a standard requirement for placing products on the European Union market.

 Get in touch